 Micaela recently premiered and earned a five-star review for her first original experimental opera, entitled "Unseal Unseam," at the world’s largest art festival, the Edinburgh Festival Fringe, in summer 2016; the work was described as “hypnotic” and “paralyzingly beautiful,” by New Classic LA after its U.S. debut in October 2017.

 Micaela’s credits include the principal role in the opera "Dada Divas" at the XIII Festival Internacional Musica Nueva in Monterrey, Mexico.
 She also performed with The Industry in their groundbreaking opera, "Hopscotch, a mobile opera for 24 cars (dir.
 Yuval Sharon)"; as a principal vocalist in the premiere of Ron Athey’s experimental opera, “Gifts the Spirit”; and as a soprano soloist alongside Annette Bening in the play "Medea" at UCLALive.

-Micaela currently currently teaches voice on faculty at the California Institute of the Arts and at the Los Angeles Music and Art School.
+Micaela is currently a voice teacher on faculty at the California Institute for the Arts and teaches privately out of her home in Pasadena, CA.

 Resume and CV available upon request.